|WHAT DOES GOD LOOK LIKE?|

 "and having in his right hand seven stars; and out of his mouth a sharp two-edged sword going forth; and his countenance as the sun shines in its power."
 (Rev. 1:12-16)

-"And you know that he has been manifested that he might take away our sins; and in him sin is not."
+"And you know that he has been manifested that he might take away our sins."
 (1 John 3:5)

-This restoration of intimate fellowship with the Eternal is available to anyone who will receive it:
+This restoration of intimate fellowship with the Eternal, this forgiveness of sin, is available to anyone who will receive it:

 "Verily, verily, I say unto you, that he that hears my word, and believes him that has sent me, has life eternal, and does not come into judgment, but is passed out of death into life."
 (John 5:24)